samutayuga/putumaskubesample/podschedulingrole/step5/text.md

-# Validate if the pod with the same rule is no longer schedule in node with podSize=LARGE
+# Validate if the pod with the same rule is no longer schedule in node with compute=LARGE

 We have observed that the pod from oortcloud is able to sechedule either in node with `compute=SMALL` or in node with `compute=MEDIUM`.
 Verify by listing pod and deployment in oortcloud namespace,